0xMF/emacs.d/README.md

 maintain a linear commit history on this repo) meaning the side-effect of using `git push -f` *always* happens whenever conflict changes are brought in from upstream.

-As this repo tracks upstream and applies all changes on top of upstream (to maintain a linear commit history on this repo) meaning the side-effect of using `git push -f` *always* happens whenever conflict changes are brought in from upstream.

 Expert and experienced Emacs users may find my use [Evil](https://github.com/emacs-evil/evil) mode and [General](https://github.com/noctuid/general.el) in all their glory appalling, so this repo would not be their ideal choice.
 In addition, experienced vi and Vim users may find my